pflaumenkern/angular-table/README.md

 time of writing this is a simple readonly and an editable example cell.
 These cells illustrate the mutable part, which may be implemented according to business needs.

+The [ExampleFiltersModule](src/app/example-filters/example-filters.module.ts) contains example filter implementations.
+Currently, this is only a simple text filter showing how filtering may be enabled.

 ## To Do's

 * Support initial filtering